hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 ### What is VXLAN

 VXLAN – Virtual Extensible Local Area Networks – Layer 2 over Layer 3 network VXLAN segment is identified by VNI (Virtual Network Identifier) which is 24 bits.
 The layer-2 ethernet frames are encapsulated by VNI outer headers.
-Due to this encapsulation, VXLAN is also called tunnelling.
+Due to this encapsulation, VXLAN is also called tunneling.
 The VXLAN tunnel end point is called VTEP.
 VTEPs encapsulate and decapsulates the ethernet frames into VXLAN packets.
 The intermediate networking devices receiving these VXLAN packets are routed as any other Layer3 Packet.

 ### Why there is a need for VXLAN: